samfreund/samfreund/README.md

-I'm a high school senior, applying for colleges and looking for an internship
+I'm a high school senior, in the middle of robotics season

 ---